Obituary-img

 She was preceded in death by her parents, Doris Turney Gibbs and Howard Benjamin Gibbs, Commander, U.S. Navy (Retired); and brother, Kenneth Gibbs.

-A Memorial Service will be held at the United Methodist Church of Mount Vernon on [date to be determined].
+A Memorial Service will be held at the United Methodist Church of Mount Vernon on Saturday, March 14, 2026, at 11:00 a.m.
 In accordance with her wishes, Beth’s ashes will be interred at Arlington National Cemetery, where her husband will one day be laid to rest beside her.

 View current weather.